 The region is home to nearly a quarter of the nation’s top universities, a fifth of the Fortune 500 company headquarters, and many top hospitals.

-Enhanced Safety Systems
+Enhanced Safety Systems on Trainsets

-The new Acela trains will feature cutting-edge safety systems to provide real time monitoring and ensure a safe and comfortable ride.
+The new Acela trains will feature cutting-edge safety systems to provide real-time monitoring and ensure a safe and comfortable ride.
 Interior safety details include handles integrated into the seatbacks to aid customers walking through the train, grab bars for stability and gap fillers to cover the space between the train and the platform, creating a smooth surface for entering/exiting the train.

 Commitment to Sustainability